BKnight760/NIFutureTech/k3s_install.md

 Try creating a helm chart and using it to deploy your application to k3s instead.
 The helm templates are ***very*** similar to the raw kubernetes manifest files.

 # Troubleshooting
+- **My container is running under docker, but I cannot access the UI or API via the web browser.**

+  Ensure you started the docker container with the -p (port) option.
+Typically you can map your container to port 8080 to avoid conflicts with port 80.

+  Most browsers will default to HTTPS.
+Since we're running only HTTP here, you may actually need to prefix your URL with `http://` explicitly.  ie:  `http://localhost:8080`

 - **I switched from traefik to the nginx ingress controller after deploying an ingress configuration.
 Network traffic isn't reaching my container.**